a break or interruption in the continuity of a work, series, action, etc.

 a tuckered out little boy accepted his free pumpkin and promptly celebrated by taking a nap all the way home!

-sadly, it's been raining for 3 days. and we're a little stir crazy, demonstrated by isaac's stern conversation with me 1/3rd the way through... :)
+and this VIDEO is a montage of this morning. sadly, it's been raining for 3 days. and we're a little stir crazy, demonstrated by isaac's stern conversation with me 1/3rd the way through... :)

-MOM! this is for you! enjoy!!!!
+MOM! this is for you! enjoy!!!! have a great weekend everybody!

 and you may also remember this heartbreaking day for parker and thomas, as they lost their best friend on his wedding day.